mebusy/notes/dev_notes/Algorithm_On_Strings.md

  - Introducing Count Array
     - ![](https://raw.githubusercontent.com/mebusy/notes/master/imgs/AOS_BWM_count_array.png)
-    - so you have the array of #occurrences for every symbol , trough this array, you can calculate the index where every symbol first appear in first column (FIRSTOCCURRENCE).
+    - so you have the array of #occurrences for every symbol , trough this array, you can calculate the index where every symbol first appear in first column(sorted) (FIRSTOCCURRENCE).
  - bettern Algorithm !!!
     - Count<symbol>( i, LastColumn )
         - it's 2D array